Delphi Murders trial: Day 14 live blog

 The courtroom TV was moved and positioned so no one in the gallery could see, according to Russell.
 State prosecutor Nick McLeland objected to video of Richard Allen while at Westville be admitted, while defense attorney Brad Rozzi requested the video only be shown to the jury for “dignity of multiple people involved” due to explicit material.

-Russell noted Kathy Allen still hadn’t arrived, mentioning that she left court during Friday’s session before videos were viewed, as well.
+Russell noted Kathy Allen still hadn’t arrived, mentioning that she left court during Friday’s session when videos were supposed to be viewed, as well.

 After the jury entered, the defense called Max Baker, IU graduate and defense intern, back to the stand.
 Baker testified Friday that he was asked to compile videos of Allen while in Westville, and prepared another flash drive of video Saturday morning.